 Being fired is very similar to being laid off, except that being fired is usually a solitary experience with no outplacement services provided.
 So, it can be very tough to handle both emotionally and financially.

 Know whether or not you were fired.
-The difference in benefits can be significant.
+The difference in benefits is significant.

 When you are fired, you usually do not qualify for unemployment compensation in the USA.
 And, usually, you are the only person who was terminated.

 If you’re not sure you were fired, read Laid Off or Fired? for more information.

 Moving Onward and Upward

 As with a layoff, being fired can ultimately be the proverbial “best thing to happen to you,” although you may not be able to view it that way for a while.

 Moving on may take some time, but, for most, being fired is simply a “speed bump” on your way to a successful career.
 Don’t let it slow you down for more than a week or two, unless you are independently wealthy and don’t really need a job.

 You may have part of the picture, but you probably don’t know the complete story.
 That’s a tough idea to accept, but accepting that you can’t “fix” the situation may be key to moving on.

 Focus on moving ahead, and putting that “bad experience” behind you.

 Read How Employers View You Being Fired to understand that being fired doesn’t end your career.
 Other employers will hire you!
 Knowing this simple fact can lessen your panic and help you move on more quickly and confidently.